oVirt/ovirt-site/source/feature/networklabels.html.md

 ### Dependencies / Related Features

-The feature will use the [Edit Provisioned Network](Features/EditProvisionedNetwork) feature to achieve its goals.
+The feature will use the [Multi-Host Network Configuration](Features/MultiHostNetworkConfiguration) feature to achieve its goals.

 ### Documentation / External references